 Jonathan Pitkin - Biography

-Jonathan was raised in Edinburgh, and now lives in south London.
+Jonathan was raised in Edinburgh, and now lives in the south-east of England.
 He studied at the University of Oxford, the Royal Academy of Music, and on exchange at the Paris Conservatoire.
-In 2009 he completed a doctorate at the Royal College of Music, where he now teaches various courses relating to composition and academic studies at Junior Department, undergraduate and postgraduate level.
-His principal composition teachers have been Christopher Brown and Guy Reibel.
+In 2009 he completed a doctorate at the Royal College of Music, where he now teaches various courses relating to composition and academic studies at Junior Department, Undergraduate and Postgraduate level.
+His principal composition teachers were Christopher Brown and Guy Reibel.